iwanders/nixos-surface/kernel_dev/README.md

 #### Preparing the patches

+Rebase them on the latest `master` from Torvald's upstream repo.

 From [this comment](https://github.com/linux-surface/kernel/pull/144#issuecomment-1863385341), we learn that it is possible to use a cover letter, which is not really described in [the submitting patches](https://www.kernel.org/doc/html/v6.6/process/submitting-patches.html) guide.

 So, we run: